 How to choose a summer plan after 10th grade: depth vs breadth, how to evaluate programs, and how to avoid “resume padding.”

 After 10th grade, your summer can start to signal direction — but only if you choose intentionally.
 The best summer plans balance growth, skill-building, and real ownership.
+See our college list strategy hub to understand how summer experiences fit into your overall profile.

 Depth vs breadth (a practical choice)